Angle Three™ Small Animal Stereotaxic Instrument

 The 3600 Angle Three™ Small Animal Stereotaxic Instrument includes the “U” frame base, left side manipulator with movement sensors, a standard probe holder, and a base mounted electronics box under the “U” frame, and the Angle Three™ software.

-The customer selects 1) the mouse and/or the rat brain atlas software, installed with the Angle Three™, 2) the mouse and/or the rat head holder hardware equipped with gas adaptors, and whether to have mounted a right side manipulator to make a Dual model.
-The researcher may select on screen between installed atlases if both are included.
-Earbars are not necessary given the snug incisor bar and gas adaptor holders, but are available for both species.
-Rat earbars are 45° taper to avoid tympanic membrane puncture.
+The customer selects 1) the mouse and/or the rat brain atlas software, installed with the Angle Three™.
+The researcher may select on screen between installed atlases if both are included., 2) the mouse and/or the rat head holder hardware equipped with gas adaptors, and 3) whether to acquire a right side manipulator to make a Dual model.
+Earbar style is optional, and available for both species.
+Rat or mouse earbars with 45° taper to avoid tympanic membrane puncture are available.
 Mouse earbars with cupped ends or points are available.
 Cupped ends are also preferrable for working with neonatal animals.
 Accessories from other manufacturers (Kopf, Stoelting, MyNeurolab, Leica Biosystems) may be used on this instrument.
+A bone drill adapted for mounting on a stereotaxic instrument, and the drill probe adaptor needed to mount it are available.
+This works very efficiently on Angle Three™ dual maniplator stereotaxic models.

 Citations: